 *Please note, the RN to MSN Option is being sunsetted and is no longer accepting students.
+If you are a current RN to BSN student admitted before Spring 2020 and would like to pursue the RN to MSN Option please contact [email protected].
 Thank you for your interest.

 Both recent and experienced nurses with an Associate Degree of Nursing or Associate of Science in Nursing can take advantage of our RN-to-MSN program option, which leads to the completion of both a Bachelor of Science in Nursing and a Master of Science in Nursing.

 Our flexible, yet rigorous, curriculum allows you to earn both degrees simultaneously on a part-time basis.
 By the time you earn a BSN after 15 months, you're only about two years from completing an MSN.
 You conduct your coursework online and complete the required clinical hours in your local community (at a site approved by GW Nursing).
 Note, however, that clinical hour requirements only apply to the MSN portion of the RN-MSN program of study — not the BSN portion.
 This program option has the benefits of being part-time and the support of the resources of GW Nursing.

 - ADN from an accredited institution with a minimum GPA of 3.0

 You must complete prerequisite coursework with grades of C or better and a minimum 3.0 GPA prior to starting the program:

 - Human Anatomy and Physiology (6-8 semester hours)